Wonderful skiing, vibrant carnivals, and millions of almond trees in bloom make Spain a must-visit winter destination.

 Sample the Cuisine at Madrid’s Gastrofestival

 One of the main attractions of any holiday to Spain is the fantastic cuisine, which is a huge part of the local culture.
-And for gourmands, there’s no better time to visit Madrid, then in late January, when the capital hosts the annual Gastrofestival.
+And for gourmands, there’s no better time to visit Madrid than in late January, when the capital hosts the annual Gastrofestival.

-Already in its 7th edition, this eagerly anticipated culinary event offers visitors a wide variety of cultural and food related experiences, from cooking workshops and special menus at selected restaurants to unique and creative gastronomy-themed exhibitions in major museums, art galleries, and fashion boutiques.
+This eagerly anticipated culinary event offers visitors a wide variety of cultural and food-related experiences, from cooking workshops and special menus at selected restaurants to unique and creative gastronomy-themed exhibitions in major museums, art galleries, and fashion boutiques.

 Visit Famous Attractions Without the Crowds